tuva-health/docs/docs/knowledge-base/hospital-readmissions.md

 ### Not a Same-day Readmission

-Inpatient admissions do not qualify as an index admission if the patient has a readmission to the same hospital on the same day as they were discharged for the previous admission for the same condition.
-In this case the readmission does however qualify as an index admission.
+An inpatient admission is not considered an index admission if the patient is readmitted to the same hospital on the same day they were discharged from a previous admission for the same condition.
+In this situation, the readmission itself qualifies as the index admission.

 ### Run-out